rmuif/web/README.md

 ### Changing the Name

-There's 4 files you need to modify to change the name throughout the application.
+There are 4 files you need to change to change the name of the app.

 - public/index.html
   - `title`